 If your home is in one of the northern states, you may live in zone 3.
-Temperatures in zone 3 can dip to minus 30 or 40 degrees Fahrenheit (-34 to -40 C.), so you’ll need to find cold hardy shrubs to populate your garden.
+Temperatures in zone 3 can dip to minus 30 or 40 degrees F. (-34 to -40 C.), so you’ll need to find cold hardy shrubs to populate your garden.
 If you are looking for shrubs for zone 3 gardens, read on for a few suggestions.

 Growing Shrubs in Cold Climates

 When you are picking shrubs for zone 3 gardens, you’ll find helpful information by looking at the zone or range of zones assigned to each one.
 These zones tell you whether the plants are sufficiently cold hardy to thrive in your area.
-If you pick zone 3 bushes to plant, you’ll have less problems.
+If you pick zone 3 bushes to plant, you’ll have fewer problems.

 Cold Hardy Shrubs

 Zone 3 bushes are all cold hardy shrubs.
 They can survive very low temperatures and are the best choices for shrubs in cold climates.
 Which shrubs work as zone 3 bushes?
-These days, you can find cold hardy cultivars for plants that used to be only for warmer regions, like forsythia.
+These days, you can find cold hardy cultivars for plants that used to only be for warmer regions, like forsythia.

 One cultivar to look at is Northern Gold forsythia (Forsythia “Northern Gold”), one of the shrubs for zone 3 gardens that blooms in spring.
 In fact, forsythia is usually the first shrub to flower, and its brilliant yellow, showy flowers can light up your backyard.